meceqs/meceqs/docs/fundamentals.md

 * __Receiving messages:__
     Whenever your application *receives an existing envelope* from somewhere, you want to *receive* it.
     This typically happens when your application is a Web API, a worker process for incoming messages from a broker, etc.
-    In this case, the last filter in the pipeline usually does one of the following things:
+    In this case, the last middleware in the pipeline usually does one of the following things:
     * Execute business logic for an incoming command/query/event (and maybe return a result)
     * Create additional messages (by using the same mechanism as in the previously mentioned **Sending messages**)
     * Store/forward the envelope
     * ...

-Both scenarios require pipelines with different filters and many applications need both scenarios so there must be an easy way to know which pipeline should be invoked.
+Both scenarios require pipelines with different middleware components and many applications need both scenarios so there must be an easy way to know which pipeline should be invoked.
-Doing so manually (as in the previous chapter) would require you to create the `FilterContext` yourself and to specify the name of the pipeline for each call.
+Doing so manually (as in the previous chapter) would require you to create the `MessageContext` yourself and to specify the name of the pipeline for each call.

-To make this easier and obvious, Meceqs includes two interfaces for *sending* and *receiving* messages that automatically create the filter context and invoke the proper pipeline:
+To make this easier and obvious, Meceqs includes two interfaces for *sending* and *receiving* messages that automatically create the message context and invoke the proper pipeline:

 ### Meceqs.Sending.IMessageSender
 The interface `Meceqs.Sending.IMessageSender` is used for __sending a new message__ or